shuozhixu/FYRE2024/README.md

 ## Void size

+In additively manufactured [Inconel 625](https://doi.org/10.1016/j.matdes.2022.111545) and [Inconel 718](https://doi.org/10.1016/j.promfg.2020.05.117), the porosity is found to be less than 1%.
+In Inconel 718, [Prithivirajan and Sangid](https://doi.org/10.1016/j.matdes.2018.04.022) found that a porosity of 1% would likely initiate a fatigue crack.
+Thus, we use a porosity of 0.5%.

-32 void sizes will be considered.
-If we were to change the void size, we would change the simulation cell size as well, such that the porosity remains at 0.5%.
+Note: if we were to change the void size, we would change the simulation cell size as well, such that the porosity remains at 0.5%.

+The largest void diameter consiered in this project is about 100 nm because a void with a diameter exceeding 100 nm cannot be called a nanovoid.
+We will consider nanovoids only.

+For each interatomic potential, 32 void sizes will be considered.

 ## Interatomic potentials